 Types of marketing emails

-From automated emails to weekly newsletters, different types of messages achieve different goals for your brand.
+From automated emails to weekly newsletters (we've got some email marketing examples and newsletter examples here), different types of messages achieve different goals for your brand.
 You can use a combination of them to put together a comprehensive email marketing strategy:

 Email campaigns are sent with a specific purpose in mind, whether it’s to promote a special offer, encourage users to download a whitepaper or e-book, or sign up for a free trial.

 Email newsletters are sent on a consistent basis to provide regular updates to subscribers.
 A newsletter might share new blog posts or case studies, discuss a product update or recent milestone, or highlight upcoming events.
 For more information, take a look at this article on how to make a newsletter that stands out.